Rural Homes

 Failed Previous Repairs

-Failed or inappropriate previous repairs represent the single most common cause of damp in traditional buildings.
+Failed or inappropriate previous repairs are the single most common cause of damp in traditional buildings.
 Heritage surveys document numerous cases where cement render, cement pointing, impermeable paints, and gypsum plaster have trapped moisture and caused accelerating decay.

 Removing these inappropriate materials and replacing with lime-based alternatives often resolves damp problems without further intervention.
 Muddy Mortars provides practical guidance on this approach.